BCG-X-Official/pytools/sphinx/source/contribution_guide.rst

   needed to customize the input and output behavior of the Sphinx documentation build (see below for further details).

-- the base .rst files used for the documentation build, which are:
+- the essential ``.rst`` files used for the documentation build, which are:

-    *	``index.rst``: definition of the high-level documentation structure which mainly references the other rst files in this directory.
+  * ``index.rst``: definition of the high-level documentation structure which mainly references the other ``.rst`` files in this directory.

   * ``contribution_guide.rst``: detailed information on building and releasing *pytools*.

   * ``faqs.rst``: contains guidance on bug reports/feature requests, how to contribute and answers to frequently asked questions including small code snippets.

   * ``api_landing.rst``: for placing any API landing page preamble for documentation as needed.
 This information will appear on the API landing page in the documentation build after the short description in ``src/__init__.py``.
 This file is included in the documentation build via the ``custom-module-template.rst``.

 - ``_static`` contains additional material used in the documentation build, in this case, logos and icons.